larsenweigle/cs230sharks/README.md

 # Rapid Detection of Juvenile White Sharks in the Costal Zone

-This repository contains the necessary files to implement a modified version of the YOLOv5 model to
+This repository contains the necessary files to implement a modified version of the YOLOv5 model to draw bounding boxes around instances of juvenile white sharks near the surface of the ocean.
+The YOLOv5 repository can be found
-draw bounding boxes around instances of juvenile white sharks near the surface of the ocean.
-The custom model was trained on drone footage captured off the coast of Santa Barbra, CA.
+here: https://github.com/ultralytics/yolov5.
+For this project, the custom model was trained on drone footage captured off the coast of Santa Barbra, CA.

 To utlize the three files, first move shark_data.yaml to the data sub-directory of the YOLOv5 direcotry.
 Then, at training time specify the three in the command line argument (for example: python train.py --cfg yolov5m.yaml